National-League-of-Cities/preemption_entrepreneurship/README.md

 broadbandimplementation:	Year of municipal broadband preemption implementation

 #### Sources
 Economic Policy Institute.
 "Worker Rights Preemption in the U.S.: A Map of the Campaign to Suppress Worker Rights in the States."
 Aug.
 2019.
 Web.
 09 Nov.
-2020.
+2020. https://www.epi.org/preemption-map/

 Institute for Local Self-Reliance.
 "Community Network Map."
 Community Broadband Networks.
 Jan.
 2020.
 Web.
 09 Nov.
-2020.
+2020. https://muninetworks.org/communitymap

 Orms, Maria Elizabeth., and David Reed.
-States with Restrictions to Municipal Broadband Deployments and the Effects of the Restriction.
+"States with Restrictions to Municipal Broadband Deployments and the Effects of the Restriction."
 Thesis.
 University of Colorado, 2013.
 2013.
-Print.
+Print. https://scholar.colorado.edu/concern/graduate_thesis_or_dissertations/02870w18r?locale=fr

 ### State government data
 This data represents the partisan makeup of each state government as well as measures of legislative professionalism.